The open source movement means there's now more top quality, legit free software floating around the web than ever.

 ThinkFree: 100% compatible with MS Office

-Almost 100% compatible with Office, ThinkFree is a free online suite which bears a striking resemblance to the official Microsoft software.
+ThinkFree is a free online suite which bears a striking resemblance to the official Microsoft software.

-It has received glowing reviews all round.
+It's received glowing reviews all round.
 It includes the equivalents of Word, Excel and PowerPoint, looks pretty, and most importantly for an online suite, is responsive and simple to navigate.

 It also holds a trump card in the way it hides your web browser window when in use, so you can use regular keyboard shortcuts to control it without upsetting your browser.
 Neat.